 The following requirements apply to all international students and to permanent residents of the U.S. whose native language is not English.

-Applicants may choose to take one of the following language proficiency tests: the Test of English as a Foreign Language (TOEFL) paper-based test, the TOEFL internet-based test, or the International English Language Testing System (IELTS) The tests and our minimum requirements are outlined below.
+Applicants may choose to take one of the following language proficiency tests: the Test of English as a Foreign Language (TOEFL) paper-based test, the TOEFL internet-based test, or the International English Language Testing System (IELTS) or DuoLingo.
+The tests and our minimum requirements are outlined below.
 Scores must be no more than two years old.

 Language Proficiency Test All Other Master of Arts Applicants M.A.
 Tesol, Teaching, and Doctoral Applicants